 As a result, vulnerabilities can creep into the code unnoticed, leaving the software susceptible to being exploited or hacked.
 These vulnerabilities can range from simple coding mistakes to complex architectural flaws.
 Regardless of the size of the vulnerabilities, the impact on the security and integrity of data can be significant.

-The most obvious reason why developers should check for vulnerabilities is to prevent data and security breaches.
-Malicious threat actors are always on the hunt for vulnerable points in software systems that they can exploit to gain unauthorized access to sensitive data or cause security incidents.
-If you think you’re going to release an app into the wild and have it simply fly under the radar of attackers, think again.
+The most obvious reason developers should check for vulnerabilities is to prevent data and security breaches.
+Malicious threat actors are always searching for vulnerable points in software systems that they can exploit to gain unauthorized access to sensitive data or cause security incidents.
+If you think you will release an app into the wild and have it simply fly under the radar of attackers, think again.

-In 2023, we saw an increase in data breaches and security incidents, with companies such as MOVEit, GoAnywhere, and Shields Healthcare Group falling victim to cyber-attacks due to unpatched vulnerabilities.
+In 2023, we saw increased data breaches and security incidents, with companies such as MOVEit, GoAnywhere, and Shields Healthcare Group falling victim to cyber-attacks due to unpatched vulnerabilities.
 These incidents not only cost companies millions of dollars in damages and lost business opportunities but also damaged their reputation and trust among customers.

 These examples highlight why it’s crucial to check code for vulnerabilities before shipping and prevent such incidents from happening.

-Even with so much development and many innovations in recent years, a major part of software development still involves manual coding.
+Even with so much development and many innovations in recent years, software development still involves manual coding.
 While automation and tools have made development faster and more efficient, the chances of human error are still high.
-This is especially true when developers are under pressure to deliver a product in a short period.
+This is especially true when developers are pressured to deliver a product quickly.
 And as the saying goes, “To err is human.”

 As a result, developers may overlook important security measures, leading to vulnerabilities in the code.
 They may also unintentionally introduce vulnerabilities while writing code due to a lack of knowledge or oversight.
-Even a small mistake can have disastrous consequences when it comes to software security.
+Even a small mistake can have disastrous consequences with software security.

 This is why it is crucial to thoroughly check code for vulnerabilities before shipping, as even the most experienced developers are susceptible to human error.